Produce 101 China: Background

-Since the success of Super Girl in China, there had yet to have been a national show that had sparked as strong interest from audiences in the same manner.
-Subsequently, while the show launched the careers of many talented solo vocalists, there has been a lack of girl groups in the Chinese speaking world.
-The biggest girl group in the early 2000s was S.H.E and since then, there has arguably been a lack of well-known cohesive girl groups that have been as successful.
+Since the success of Super Girl in China, no other show had sparked audience interest to the same degree.
+While the show launched the careers of many talented solo vocalists there has been a lack of girl groups in the Chinese-speaking world.
+The biggest girl group in the early 2000s was S.H.E and since then, there has been a lack of well-known girl groups that have reached the same success.

 The show aims to create a brand new "it" girl group that represents modern women and appeals to all genders for the new generation.

 Unlike the original Korean version, Produce 101 China has a number of different rules and challenges introduced beginning in episode 2.
 One such example is the inclusion of "knock-out" challengers who can take the place of a 101 member in the original "auditions" based on mentors discretion of the challengers' skills in comparison to the original trainees.
 In the first elimination, certain members who had highest votes could also choose to save a member who was up for elimination as a second chance "intern".